ErpNetDocs/tech/modules/applications/rental/index.md

 ### Assets status report

-Provides a comprehensive overview of the current status of all assets, revealing their current availability and condition.
+Provides a comprehensive overview of the current status of all assets, revealing their current availability/occupancy.

 ### Lease Contracts – Lines